open-edge-insights/eii-core/TimeSeriesAnalytics/README.md

 1. To start the mqtt-temp-sensor, please refer [tools/mqtt-temp-sensor/README.md](../../tools/mqtt-temp-sensor/README.md) .

-2. In case, if SI wants to use the IEdgeInsights only for Point data Analytics, then update the 'IEI_SERVICES' variable in the file [docker_setup/.env](../../docker_setup/.env) to 'services_pointdata.json'
+2. In case, if SI wants to use the IEdgeInsights only for Point data Analytics, then open the docker-compose.yml file in [docker_setup/docker-compose.yml](../../docker_setup/docker-compose.yml) and use only ia_telegraf, ia_influxdbconnector, ia_data_analytics and ia_visualizer services.

-   In case, if SI wants to use the IEdgeInsight for Video and Point data Analytics, then update the 'IEI_SERVICES' variable in the file [docker_setup/.env](../../docker_setup/.env) to 'services_all.json'.

 3. Starting the EIS.
    To start the EIS in production mode, provisioning is required.
 For more information on provisioning